Solar vs. Wind Energy in Arizona: A Homeowners Guide for 2025

 Based on Lawrence Berkeley National Laboratory’s annual solar report:

-Residential Wind Turbine Costs:
+Residential Wind Turbine Costs

 According to the National Renewable Energy Laboratory: